Postage stamps and postal history of Jamaica: 20th century

 In 1900, Jamaica's first pictorial stamp featured a view of Llandovery Falls.
 Originally intended as a commemorative stamp marking the adoption of Imperial Penny Postage in 1889, it was too long delayed, and is considered a regular stamp.
-Originally issued in red, it was redesigned and issued in red&black the next year.
+Originally issued in red, it was redesigned and issued in red and black the next year.

 For unknown reasons, Jamaica did not adopt a profile of Edward VII upon his accession.
 Instead, beginning in 1903, new stamps featured the coat of arms of the colony.
 Following a special petition in 1910, Edward VII was recognized posthumously on a two-pence gray stamp issued 3 February 1911.
 Stamps depicting George V were more timely, first appearing in 1912.

 A pictorial series in 1919 included twelve stamps, ranging from the Jamaica Exhibition of 1891 to various statues and scenery.
 The series was not commemorative, but was a result of repeated requests by local philatelists to governor Leslie Probyn.

 The next definitive series was issued for George VI in 1938, with low values being a profile of the king alone, and the higher values including scenes of various local industries.
 An issue with new scenes and a full-face portrait of George VI marked the granting of self-government in 1944, although it was not issued until August 1945.

 A set of four stamps with historic scenes marked the 300th anniversary of British control in 1955, followed in 1956 by a series of 16 stamps depicting flora, fauna, and local scenery.